2007–08 Queensland Roar FC season

 The 2007–08 Queensland Roar season was the club's third season participating in the A-League where they would finish in fourth place in the regular season.

 2007–08 season

 Failure to qualify for the 2006–2007 finals series resulted in the release from contract of defenders Chad Gibson (the club's first captain and A-league pin-up boy) and Swiss import Remo Buess.
 Both left on good terms with the club during January 2007 stating that the team had to be altered to make it more competitive in the future.

-In further evidence of "spring cleaning" in preparation for Season 3, Chinese signing Yuning Zhang was released from an inauspicious contract with the Roar.
-Billed as the Chinese David Beckham, Zhang underwhelmed Roar supporters and will return to China in search of a club within the local scene there.
+In further evidence of "spring cleaning" in preparation for Season 3, Chinese signing Yuning Zhang was released from a contract with the Roar.
+Billed as the Chinese David Beckham, Zhang underwhelmed Roar supporters and returned to China in search of a club within the local scene there.